August 1

 Read The Emotions

-The second step is to learn how to read the emotions.
+The second step is to read the emotions.

-And, of course, when they met strangers, they had to decide whether those people were friends or foes.
+When humans met strangers, they had to decide whether those people were friends or foes.
 If they misread the emotions, they were cleaned out of the gene pool.
-So today, we have brains that are highly sensitive to reading the emotions of other people.
+As a result of this evolutionary pressure, we are sensitive to reading the emotions of other people.

 The problem is, we’ve, never been trained how to use this innate capability.
-For thousand years, we’ve been taught that emotions are bad; emotions are evil; and we should ignore our emotions and try to be rational.
-That myth is wrong.
-Neuroscience tells us we’re, 98% emotional and only 2% rational.
+For thousands of years, we’ve been taught that emotions are bad, emotions are evil, and we should ignore our emotions and try to be rational.
+However, our innate ability to read emotions is still within us ready to be used.

 Reflect The Emotions With A “You” Statement

-The third step – and this is also very counter-intuitive – is to reflect the emotions back to the angry person with a simple “you” statement.
+The third step – and this is also counter-intuitive – is to reflect the emotions of the angry person with a simple “you” statement.

 “You’re angry.
 You’re pissed off.
 You’re anxious.
 You’re scared.
 You feel disrespected.
 You feel like you’ve been treated unjustly.”